 - Have a valid email address

-To top up your Nexo account, you need to pass the verification process, which consists of two steps.
+To top up your Nexo account, you must pass the verification process, which consists of two steps.

-During this process, you are requested to fill out contact information as well as your phone number.
-Nexo will send you a text message that you need to type in on your screen to pass the basic verification.
-The basic verification allows you to do cryptocurrency withdrawals up to $100,000, which isn’t that relevant for you if you’re just an investor.
+You must fill out your contact information and phone number during this process.
+Nexo will send you a text message that you must type in on your screen to pass the primary verification.
+The basic verification allows you to make cryptocurrency withdrawals up to $100,000, which isn’t relevant for you if you’re just an investor.

 To top up your Nexo account with one of the supported cryptocurrencies or fiat money, you need to pass the advance verification, where you are asked to provide a copy of your ID document, passport, or driving license.

-As soon as you are verified, and activate the 2FA (two-factor-authentication), you can top up your account.
+Once you are verified and activate the 2FA (two-factor authentication), you can top up your account.
 Currently, Nexo offers top-up options in Euro or Stablecoins backed by the USD.
-Top-ups with cryptocurrencies are currently only available for borrowers, who will use the crypto credit line.
+Top-ups with cryptocurrencies are only available for borrowers using the crypto credit line.

 Risk and Return

-P2P lending always comes with a risk, and most investors don’t realize all the possible risks as they mainly focus on the high yields.
+Crypto lending always comes with a risk, and most investors don’t realize all the possible dangers as they mainly focus on high yields.

-Let’s have a look at the protection you are offered when investing as an individual investor on Nexo.
+Let’s look at the protection you are offered when depositing your assets in Nexo's crypto interest account.

 Secured by Crypto-Assets

-With Nexo, borrowers that own cryptocurrencies can benefit from its digital value while offering it as collateral.
-There is no need to liquidate the assets in case the borrower needs to borrow money.
+With Nexo, borrowers who own cryptocurrencies can benefit from its digital value while offering it as collateral.
+There is no need to liquidate the assets if the borrower needs to borrow money.

 So what’s the catch?

-Borrowers that want to borrow money need to provide twice as much value in crypto-assets.
+Borrowers who want to borrow money must provide twice as much value in crypto assets.